Ananthu-Ajayakumar-Sreelatha/Hate_Crime_2017-25/README.md

 ## 📂 How to Use

 1. Clone the repo or download ZIP
-2. Open the `.pbix` file in Power BI Desktop
+2. Open the `Hate Crimes 2017-2025.pbix` file in Power BI Desktop
 3. Interact with filters and visuals

 ---